cwarmbrunn/taskmaster-pro/README.md

 **Project Description/Summary:**

-Developing a Kanban style site to keep track of tasks.
+Developing a Kanban style site to keep track of tasks - will be leveraging Bootstrap and jQuery.
 ---

 **Live Site:**

-Head over to https://cwarmbrunn.github.io/password-generator/ to view the page live!
+Head over to LINK HERE to view the page live!

 ---

 **Technology Used:**

 - JavaScript
+- Bootstrap
+- jQuery
 - HTML
 - CSS